FAQS Background

 Learn More

-What is social security disability?
+What is social security disability (SSDI)?

 Social Security Disability Insurance (SSDI) is a program for individuals whose health impairments prevent them from working.